 West Virginia Landlord Tenant Laws

-- Warranty of Habitability – In West Virginia, standing legal precedent has held that all landlords must supply adequate plumbing, electric outlets, heating, air-conditioning, and more to their tenants.
-Furthermore, this precedent dictates that repairs to these amenities must occur in a “reasonable” timeframe.
-If they don’t, however, a West Virginia tenant does not have any means of legal recourse.
+- Warranty of Habitability – In West Virginia, standing legal precedent has held that all landlords must supply adequate plumbing, electric outlets, HVAC, and more to their tenants.
+Furthermore, if a tenant requests repairs to made, a landlord must make the repairs within 14 days of notice.
+If they don’t, a West Virginia tenant may use the repair and deduct method by hiring a professional to make the repairs.
+Tenants may not withhold rent for habitability issues.

 - Security Deposits – West Virginia law does not currently limit the maximum amount a landlord can charge for a security deposit.
-This state’s laws do require those deposits to be returned within 60 days of a lease ending, though (45 days if a new tenant moves in immediately).
+State laws do require any unused funds of a deposit to be returned within 60 days of a lease ending or 45 days if a new tenant moves in immediately.

 - Lease Termination – West Virginia tenants may terminate their month-to-month lease after issuing a notice of intent 1 month in advance.
-At the same time, a West Virginia tenant may also terminate their fixed-term lease early by applying for exception due to landlord harassment, unit uninhabitability, or active military duty.
+At the same time, a West Virginia tenant may also terminate their fixed-term lease early under the following conditions: landlord harassment, unit uninhabitability, domestic violence or active military duty.

 - Rent Increases & Fees – West Virginia does not limit how often or by how much rent can be raised by a landlord.
 The state also does not require justification or notice to be issue when rent is raised.
-As for fees, almost any fee of any amount is permissible if it is an applicable lease.
-Only bounced check fees are limited by value ($25).
+As for fees, almost any fee of any amount is permissible; however, bounced check fees are limited at $25.

-- Settling Legal Disputes – West Virginia’s small claims court will accept most landlord-tenant dispute cases valued at less than $5,000.
+- Settling Legal Disputes – West Virginia’s small claims court will accept dispute cases valued at less than $10,000.
 However, because they operate as magistrate courts, not all of these state courts accept eviction cases.

 To learn more about landlord tenant laws in West Virginia, click here.